 - medibot tends to articulate precisely what makes the game so infuriating.medibot: Mario Galaxy did not have a perfect camera, but it had a pretty good camera and it, you know, maybe didn't have perfect controls, but it had pretty good controls, so when the game says to me, "Alright, here is a clever challenge involving things that may temporarily alter the way you control your characters," I say, "Okay.
 That's fair.
 I'll give it a shot."
 Now, I might not get it my first try, I might not get it my tenth try, but at no point do I feel like I have been asked to do something that is simply unreasonable.
 This game is unreasonable.

-- He's also the first to notice that the Soleanna Battle music is very similar to a song from Mega Man 2.
+- They're also the first to notice that the Soleanna Battle music is very similar to a song from Mega Man 2.
 It takes the remainder of the posse a few minutes of listening to the song before they make the connection.

 - medibot tends to articulate precisely what makes the game so infuriating.